 This post covers the top key performance indicators in the primary areas of operation for your warehouse.
 Specifically, we'll cover:

-By prioritizing KPIs that are most relevant to your warehouse operations, you can get a sense of your operational efficiency.
+By prioritizing supply chain KPIs that are most relevant to your warehouse operations, you can get a sense of your warehouse efficiency.
 Then you can dive even deeper into the relevant areas of your supply chain and assess subordinate KPIs.